nickknw/nickknowlson.com/_posts/2013-04-16-why-maybe-is-better-than-null.markdown

 code.
 For all programmers, not just the experienced or talented.

 And that is something I am firmly in favour of.
 A product is never the result of a single person's code - everything has dependencies.
-Improvements to the code of others benefits all of us.
+Improvements to other people's code benefit all of us.

 <h3>Addendum</h3>